philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Like a lot of things in JavaScript, DOM events are global.
 And as most people know, global variables make for messy, coupled code.

-Modifying the state or the behavior of a global variable might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disasterous bugs.
+Modifying the state or the behavior of a global variable might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disastrous bugs.
 Bugs that are impossible to defend against and a nightmare to track down.

 When you stop an event from propagating up to the document, you're changing the rules of the game in a way that libraries authors can't predict.
-This problem is maginifed by the fact that event delegation is rapidly becoming the norm.
-More and more libraries are just listening for events on the document, so every time you stop an event from bubbling up the DOM, you're potentially breaking someone else's code, or even your own.
+This problem is magnified by the increasing popularity of [event delegation](http://www.nczonline.net/blog/2009/06/30/event-delegation-in-javascript/).
+Every time you stop an event from propagating through the DOM, you're potentially creating a bug in some other code on the page.

 ## What Can Go Wrong?

 You might be thinking to yourself: who even writes code like this anymore?
-I use Bootstrap (or, insert UI library here) to do all this stuff so I can just stop reading, right?
+I use Bootstrap (or some other UI library) to do all this stuff so I can just stop reading, right?

-Well, no. Unforunately stopping event propagation is not only found in bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.
+Well, no. Unfortunately stopping event propagation is not just something recommended by bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.

-Let me show you how easy it is to create a `stopPropagation` related bug using [Bootstap](http://getbootstrap.com/) and [Rails](http://rubyonrails.org/).
+To prove this, let me show you how easy it is to create a `stopPropagation` related bug by using [Bootstrap](http://getbootstrap.com/) in a [Rails](http://rubyonrails.org/) app.

-In the following example, Rails' [jquery-ujs](https://github.com/rails/jquery-ujs) library, which allows Rails to declaratively add remote ajax calls to links via the `data-remote` attribute, is preventing Bootstrap's dropdown menus from properly hiding.
+Rails ships with a JavaScript library called [jquery-ujs](https://github.com/rails/jquery-ujs) that allows developers to declaratively add remote ajax calls to links via the `data-remote` attribtue.

-See for yourself:
+In the following example, if you open the dropdown and click on the "Remote Link" nothing happens.
+If you click anywhere else on the page (including the regular link), the dropdown closes as you'd expect.

 <div class="CodepenContainer">
   <div class="codepen" data-height="250" data-slug-hash="KzHjc" data-default-tab="result"></div>
 </div>

-The [JavaScript code](https://github.com/twbs/bootstrap/blob/v3.1.1/js/dropdown.js#L141-L142) that is responsible for closing the dropdown menu is listening for click events on the document.
-But since jquery-ujs stops event propagation, that code never runs for those clicks.
+This bug happens because the Bootstrap code responsible for closing the dropdown menu is listening for click events on the document.
+But since jquery-ujs stops event propagation in its `date-remote` link handlers, the Bootstap dropdown closing code never runs for those clicks.

 The worst part about this bug is that there's absolutely nothing Bootstrap can do to prevent it from happening.
 If you're writing code that deals with the DOM, you're always at the mercy of whatever other code is running on the page.
 Such is the nature of global variables.

 I'm not trying to pick on jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
 In truth, tons of other libraries, including Bootstrap, stop event propagation.
+It's a big problem.

 ## Why Do People Stop Event Propagation?

-I already discussed how there's a lot of bad advice on the Internet recommending the use of `stopPropagation` when other methods are clearly better.
-But this isn't the only reason developers do this.
+I already showed that there's a lot of bad advice on the Internet recommending the use of `stopPropagation`, but this isn't the only reason developers do this.

-I'd wager a bet that a very large percentage of the time developer stop event propagation, they don't even realize they're doing it.
+I'd wager a bet that a very large percentage of the time, developer stop event propagation without even realizing it.

 ### Return false

-In the olden days of inline event handlers you'd frequently see stuff like this in people's HTML code:
+In the olden days of inline event handlers you'd frequently see stuff like this in people's code:

 ```xml
 <a href="#" onclick="return false">Link</a>
 ```

-Return false here is used to prevent the browser from attempting to navigate to the URL '#', which, in most browsers, would scroll to the top of the page.

-But `return false` does more than preventing the browsers default action for an event, it also stops that event from propagating through the DOM.
+Return false here is used to prevent the browser from attempting to find an empty hash fragment on the page.
+But `return false` is actually doing more than just preventing this default behavior, it's also stopping the propagation of that event.

 Returning false is basically the same as: